MattRabouam/Clojure_Robot/README.md

 # Version 4.0

-- [DO] Change the “motion” function to make it as “pure” as possible.
+- Change the “motion” function to make it as “pure” as possible.

 # Version 3.0